 - log in with pi user.

-As you can see with LAN connection, file upload and download speed is up to 10MB/s.
+As you can see, with LAN connection, file upload and download speeds are up to 10MB/s.
 I think this is not too bad for basic usage.

 Final advice.
-If you do not own spare Raspberry Pi, don’t waste money on building NAS – better get specialized hardware which is cheaper and is faster option.
-In other hand if you are looking for flexibility and low power option, Raspberry Pi based NAS could be great option especially if you have spare board laying around.
+If you do not own spare Raspberry Pi, don’t waste money on building NAS – better get specialized hardware which is cheaper and is a faster option.
+Conversely, if you are looking for flexibility and low power option, Raspberry Pi-based NAS could be a great option, especially if you have spare board lying around.
 If you need more storage than USB stick, get portable HDD.
 Just be sure to match power supply, as USB port can be too weak to supply enough current.

 It would be interesting to see the speeds on Raspberry Pi 3 with built in WiFi.